quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previously received packet was not marked CE.

-An endpount SHOULD also acknowledge packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
+An endpoint SHOULD also acknowledge packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
 This ensures feedback on CE is received in a timely manner when most packets are not ack-eliciting.